 GIVING ENVELOPES IN THE PEWS

 Advent appreciates all gifts, but we also want to give credit where credit is due!
-If you give cash using the blank envelopes in the pews, please put your name on the envelope so we can properly record your donation.
+If you give cash using the blank envelopes in the pews or if you drop offerings by the church, please put your name on the envelope so we can properly record your donation.
 If you want part or all of your gift to go to any special fund other than the General Fund, please note that on the envelope also.